Pseudo-Equilibria, or: How to Stop Worrying About Crypto and Just Analyze the Game: Pseudo-Nash in Games that Involve Cryptography

-For clarity, we use multi-party cryptographic protocols as our running example, where parties wish to perform some joint computation in a ``secure'' manner.
+For clarity, we use multi-party cryptographic protocols as our running example, where parties wish to perform some joint computation securely.
 The common methodology to design and analyze such protocols can be outlined as follows:

 \begin{enumerate} \item Define the model of computation that specifies the possible actions by the parties, and the ways in which parties can interact with one another. \item Specify the goal that the cryptographic protocol aims to achieve.
 This can be done either by describing properties that the protocol should have, e.g., for encryption, an attacker who observes the ciphertext should gain no information about the plaintext; or by specifying an idealized primitive, which in the cryptographic literature is called the ideal functionality, that embodies the goal that we are aiming to achieve.
-Consider for example the case of cryptographic commitments: a sender (aka the {\em committer}) with some input $x$ can run an interactive protocol with a receiver (aka the {\em verifier}) such the following properties are satisfied: \begin{enumerate} \item (hiding) At the end of the above protocol the receiver has not learned anything about $x$. \item (binding) The sender is ``committed'' to his input, i.e., there is a way to convince the receiver that $x$ was the sender's original input, but there is no way to lie that his input was some $x'\neq x$. \end{enumerate} The above security goals are embodied by a simple commitment functionality which upon receiving an input $x$ from the sender records it and informs the receiver that some input was received (without leaking anything about it); and once the input has been recorded and the receiver has been informed about it, the sender can instruct the functionality to reveal it to the receiver.
+Consider, for example, the case of cryptographic commitments: a sender (the {\em committer}) with some input $x$ can run an interactive protocol with a receiver (the {\em verifier}) such that the following properties are satisfied: \begin{enumerate} \item (hiding) At the end of the above protocol, the receiver has not learned anything about $x$. \item (binding) The sender is ``committed'' to his input, i.e., there is a way to convince the receiver that $x$ was the sender's original input, but there is no way to lie that his input was some $x'\neq x$. \end{enumerate} The above security goals are embodied by a simple commitment functionality, which upon receiving an input $x$ from the sender records it and informs the receiver that some input was received (without leaking anything about it); and once the input has been recorded and the receiver has been informed about it, the sender can instruct the functionality to reveal it to the receiver.
 It is easy to verify that the interaction of a protocol with the above functionality satisfies the security properties of a commitment. \item Specify the protocol, i.e., define the actions, and prove that it satisfies a cryptographic security definition (as discussed below). \end{enumerate}